-According to the Holmes Rahe Stress Inventory, divorce is the second most stressful life event that can happen to you.
+According to the Holmes Rahe Stress Inventory, divorce is the second most stressful event that can happen in your life.
 Of course, if you’re going through a divorce, you don’t need Drs.
 Holmes or Rahe to tell you how stressed out you feel.
-The truth is, you’re much more interested in how to deal with stress than you are with figuring out the precise level of stress you’re under.
+The truth is, you’re much more interested in discovering how to deal with stress than you are with figuring out the precise level of stress you’re under.

 What’s Your Definition of Stress?

 Like it or not, dealing with stress is a normal part of our modern life.
 Yet, what people define as being stressful can vary widely.

 Some people define stress as being stuck in traffic.
 Others define it as being stuck in the house with your soon-to-be-ex during a months-long coronavirus quarantine.

 Others define stress as getting diagnosed with a terminal illness or being so overloaded with work they can barely breathe.